-Martin Pritchard, Director
+Martin Pritchard – Executive Director

 From a rural background, Martin has extensive agricultural experience gained in England, Wales, New Zealand and Australia.
 He holds a Higher National Diploma and Bachelor of Science in Agriculture and a Post Graduate Diploma in Policy Studies, specialising in Ecologically Sustainable Development.
 Martin has worked in catchment management in the south west of Western Australia, chaired a number of environmental non-government organisations and been a member of various ministerial-appointed boards.
-Martin has been the Director of Environs Kimberley for three years.
+Martin has been the Executive Director of Environs Kimberley for 7 years.

 Louise grew up on sheep and cattle farm in Victoria and from an early age collected local native seeds to propagate and restore intensively degraded areas.
 She completed her Bachelor of Science in 2002, studying ecology, zoology and botany at Melbourne University.
 In 2005, whilst working as an applied ecologist/operations manager for an environmental management consultancy company, she completed a first-class honours degree in applied biology at Victoria University.
 Louise joined Environs Kimberley in 2007, and coordinates the West Kimberley Nature Project, which works collaboratively with Aboriginal ranger groups, communities and volunteer groups across the region on conservation/community support projects.

 Kylie Weatherall – Project Officer, Kimberley Nature Project